Information Center (800) 917-0043 or email@example.com

 Most activities taking place on state-owned aquatic lands may require a lease.
 Contact your District Land Manager to determine if your proposal requires other forms of authorization.

-An export certificate is a document issued to commercially licensed shellfish companies that ship product (clams, mussels, oysters, geoducks) to Asian countries.
+An export certificate is a document issued to commercially licensed shellfish operations that ship product (clams, mussels, oysters, geoducks) to Asian countries.

 Fish Habitat Enhancement Projects